Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Let’s set up a jail for mitmproxy.

 This is very important: We must enable raw sockets in this jail to allow transparent proxy mode to work.
-If not, MITMProxy will report errors like “Transparent mode failure: FileNotFoundError(2, ‘No such file or directory’)” or “Cannot open connection, no hostname given.”
+If not, MITMProxy will report errors such as “Transparent mode failure: FileNotFoundError(2, ‘No such file or directory’)” or “Cannot open connection, no hostname given.”
 This is because raw sockets are inaccessible and server information is unavailable.
 We can easily edit the ezjail config file per jail like so:

 Now we can copy over the mitmproxy binaries and take them for a spin.